Bear in the Big Blue House: Supporting

 Several of these characters appeared in a music video for the We Are Family Foundation.
-Bear also appeared as a celebrity in the 2002 revival of The Hollywood Squares; he noticeably appeared in Whoopi Goldberg's final episode.
+Bear also appeared as a celebrity in the 2002 revival of The Hollywood Squares.

 Cancellation

 Bear in the Big Blue House was produced from 1997 to 2002.
-Contrary to a rumor previously reported in numerous media, the show was not cancelled due to the death of Lynne Thigpen, the voice of Luna, in 2003.
-According to Noel MacNeal, Thigpen's death occurred after production had already wrapped.
+Contrary to a rumor previously reported in numerous media, the show's cancellation was not due to the death of Lynne Thigpen, the voice of Luna, in 2003.
+According to Noel MacNeal, who performed Bear, Thigpen's death occurred after production had already wrapped.

-After the hiatus and the spin-off Breakfast with Bear, a final run of new episodes aired on the Disney Channel in April 2006, with the last episode airing on April 28, 2006.
-Repeats of the show ceased altogether in May 2007 (December 2010 in the UK).
+The final eight episodes of the series aired on Playhouse Disney in April 2006, with the last episode airing on April 28.
+Reruns of the show ceased altogether in May 2007 (December 2010 in the UK).
 Thigpen was posthumously nominated for a Daytime Emmy Award for voicing Luna.

 International airings

 The show was shown throughout the world including in the United Kingdom on Playhouse Disney UK and Channel 5, on the Australian Broadcasting Corporation in Australia, on RTÉ Two in Ireland, on Treehouse TV and TVOKids in Canada, and on Playhouse Disney and TV Globo in Brazil.